 (J) transfer or ambulation.

-(89) Pharmacist--A person who is licensed to practice pharmacy under the Texas Pharmacy Act, Texas Occupations Code, Chapter 558.
+(89) Pharmacist--A person who is licensed to practice pharmacy under Texas Occupations Code, Chapter 558.

-(90) Pharmacy--A facility defined in the Texas Occupations Code, §551.003(31), at which a prescription drug or medication order is received, processed, or dispensed.
+(90) Pharmacy--A facility defined in Texas Occupations Code §551.003(31), at which a prescription drug or medication order is received, processed, or dispensed, and which holds a pharmacy licensed issued under Texas Occupations Code, Title 3, Subtitle J.

 (91) Physical therapist--A person who is currently licensed under Texas Occupations Code, Chapter 453, as a physical therapist.